Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields

-Our first result says that, for $k$ an algebraically closed field of characteristic zero, the stack $\mathcal{C}_{d;n, k}$ is geometrically hyperbolic over $k$.
+The next result says that, for $k$ an algebraically closed field of characteristic zero, the stack $\mathcal{C}_{d;n, k}$ is geometrically hyperbolic over $k$.
 That is, the moduli space of pointed maps from any given pointed variety into the stack is finite, i.e., such maps to $\mathcal{C}_{d;n,k}$ are \emph{rigid} and form a \emph{bounded} moduli space.

 \begin{theorem} Let $k$ be an algebraically closed field of characteristic zero, and let $X$ be a smooth hypersurface of degree $d$ in $\mathbb{P}^{n+1}_k$ over $k$.
 Let $Y$ be an integral variety over $k$ and let $y$ in $Y(k)$.
 Then, the set of $Y$-isomorphism classes of smooth hypersurfaces $\mathcal{X}$ of degree $d$ in $\mathbb{P}^{n+1}_Y$ such that $\mathcal{X}_y$ is isomorphic to $X$ over $k$ is finite. \end{theorem} \begin{proof} By a standard ``cyclic covering'' argument, we may and do assume that $(d,n)\neq (3,2)$.
 Moreover, replacing $k$ by a field extension if necessary, we may and do assume that $k$ is uncountable.
 Let $U$ be a smooth affine scheme over $k$ such that there is a finite \'etale morphism $U\to \mathcal{C}_{d;n,k}$ of stacks (see \cite{Javan3}).
-Since $U$ admits a quasi-finite complex-analytic period map (up to conjugation) by Griffiths's theorem (see for instance \cite{Fl86}), it follows from Theorem \ref{thm:geom_hyp_2} that $U$ is geometrically hyperbolic over $k$.
+Since $U$ admits a quasi-finite complex-analytic period map (up to Galois conjugation) by Griffiths's theorem (see for instance \cite{Fl86}), it follows from Theorem \ref{thm:geom_hyp_2} that $U$ is geometrically hyperbolic over $k$.
 Now, by a standard descent argument (Remark \ref{remark:cw_geomhyp}), we deduce that the finite type separated Deligne-Mumford algebraic stack $\mathcal{C}_{d;n,k}$ is geometrically hyperbolic over $k$.
 In particular, as $k$ is uncountable, it follows from Remark \ref{remark:geomhyp} that, for every integral normal variety $Y$ over $k$, every point $y$ in $Y(k)$, and every $x$ in $\mathcal{C}_{d;n}(k)$, the set of morphisms $f:Y\to \mathcal{C}_{d;n,k}$ with $f(y)$ isomorphic to $x$ is finite. \end{proof}

 We now use the geometric hyperbolicity of the stack to show that its arithmetic hyperbolicity persists over field extensions.
-Concerning arithmetically hyperbolic stacks, we follow the conventions of \cite[\S 4]{JLalg}.
+Concerning arithmetically hyperbolic \emph{stacks}, we follow the conventions of \cite[\S 4]{JLalg}.